gottacatchenall/ms_ptl/README.md

-is sense different than 'hierarchical' as it is used in @Huelsenbeck2001EmpHie, which refers to different tree models but a single set of parameters across all branches---this is because these models are constructed in the context of DNA substition rates, which are assumed to be fixed).
+is sense different than 'hierarchical' as it is used in @Huelsenbeck2001EmpHie, which refers to different tree models but a single set of parameters across all branches---this is because these models are constructed in the context of DNA substitution rates, which are assumed to be fixed).

 ## Phylogenetic Transfer Learning

 The core goal of Phylogenetic Transfer Learning (PTL) is to take a phylogeny
-$\mathcal{P}$ where the species pool consists of two types of species: (1) species with trait observations, which we denote $\mathcal{O}$ and call the _observed_ species and (2) species _without_ trait observatoins, which we denote
+$\mathcal{P}$ where the species pool consists of two types of species: (1) species with trait observations, which we denote $\mathcal{O}$ and call the _observed_ species and (2) species _without_ trait observations, which we denote
 $\mathcal{U}$ and call _unobserved_, and produce predicted trait values for the unobserved species $\mathcal{U}$.